ha5dzs/nyuad-aprs-server/README.md

 After cloning, you'll need to do some manual copying, because nothing is in a package.

-But first, install the needed python libraries
+But first, install the needed python libraries:

 ```shell
 pip install -r requirements.txt